serenevoid/serenevoid.github.io/content/post/media_compression_1.md

 am listing three of the unique ones I use.
 1. [Adobe Photoshop](https://www.photoshop.com/) is one of the most popular and well-known photo- and graphics-editing software applications.
+2. [Photopea](https://www.photopea.com/) is a free clone of photoshop available as a web app.
-1. [ImageMagick](https://imagemagick.org/) is a free and open-source cross-platform software suite for displaying, creating, converting, modifying, and editing raster images.
+3. [ImageMagick](https://imagemagick.org/) is a free and open-source cross-platform software suite for displaying, creating, converting, modifying, and editing raster images.
-2. [PNGquant](https://pngquant.org/) is a command-line utility and a library for lossy compression of PNG images.
+4. [PNGquant](https://pngquant.org/) is a command-line utility and a library for lossy compression of PNG images.
 It turns PNG-24 into PNG-8.
-3. [TinyPNG](https://tinypng.com/) is a free online tool that can compress images on the fly.
+5. [TinyPNG](https://tinypng.com/) is a free online tool that can compress images on the fly.